About the 53rd Hogan Cup

-The event began in 1969 in commemoration of the vast achievements and contributions to the sport by Eddie Hogan, their long-time head golf professional who served the club from 1939 until his tragic drowning death in 1968.
+The event began in 1969 as a partnership between Riverside Golf & Country Club and the Oregon Golf Association in commemoration of the vast achievements and contributions to the sport by Eddie Hogan, Riverside’s long-time head golf professional.
+Hogan served the club from 1939 until his tragic drowning death in 1968.
 At its inception, the competition was between the Portland Metro All-stars and junior golfers representing the rest of the region.

 Hogan, an Oregon Amateur champion and PNGA Amateur Champion, was credited for transforming the role of the golf professional, developing what is now considered the standard for the green grass pro shop.
 Hogan was also dedicated in helping the Oregon Golf Association develop its widely-recognized junior golf program.